lamhq/tech-notes/pages/devops/aws/certifications/saa-c03.md

 ## Introduction

-The exam validates a candidate’s ability to design solutions based on the AWS Well-Architected Framework.
+The exam validates a candidate's ability to design solutions based on the AWS Well-Architected Framework.

-The exam also validates a candidate’s ability to complete the following tasks:
+The exam also validates a candidate's ability to complete the following tasks:
 - Design solutions that incorporate AWS services to meet current business requirements and future projected needs
 - Design architectures that are secure, resilient, high-performing, and cost- optimized
 - Review existing solutions and determine improvements